famebot/xeo/README.md

 [`posts/_data.yml`](https://github.com/famebot/xeo/blob/trunk/posts/_data.yml#L3).

 ## CMS ✍️

+> 💡 Use [LumeCMS](https://lume.land/cms/) to customize the blog and add content easily.

 Like Simple Blog, Xeo includes [LumeCMS](https://lume.land/cms) to edit your site easily in a web browser.
 You can